yuanqing/cuba/README.md

 </div>

 - Run [SQL-esque queries](https://developers.google.com/chart/interactive/docs/querylanguage#overview) against your Google Sheets spreadsheet, get results as JSON
-- Works seamlessly in the browser and in Node
+- Works in both Node and the browser
 - Perfect for prototyping, or leveraging Google Sheets as a collaborative datastore for your app
 - 1.17 KB gzipped